JackieTseng/paper-notes/docs/1/README.md

 1. Train the whole network to learn which are important connections rather than the final values of the weights.
 2. Prune the low-weight connections which weights below a set threshold -- converting a dense network into a sparse network.
-3. Retain the network to learn the final weights for remaining sparse connections.
+3. Retrain the network to learn the final weights for remaining sparse connections.
 This step is critical for the accuracy and network performance.
 Restart from Step 2 iteratively untill the network is stable.

 <p align="center">
 <img src="img/process.png"/>